A183 road (England): Sunderland city centre

-County Durham
+Borough of County Durham

-The road becomes single carriageway once more, and passes out of Sunderland through Bournmoor, before passing the northern end of the A1052.
-It runs downhill alongside the river Wear, close to Lumley Castle - this stretch is called New Bridge Bank, and the road crosses over the New Bridge, one of the earliest crossings over the River Wear.
+The road becomes single carriageway once more, and passes out of Sunderland through Bournmoor, before passing the northern end of the A1052 at another roundabout.
+It runs downhill alongside the River Wear, close to Lumley Castle - this stretch is called New Bridge Bank, and the road crosses over the New Bridge, one of the earliest crossings over the River Wear.
 The road ends at the A1(M) junction 67, with the A693 and A167.